manussekhar/AWS_SAA_C02_Notes/ELB/Sticky Sessions.md

 consecutive invocations follows the same invocation path.
-Works for Classic and Applcation load balancer and LNB.
+Works for Classic and Applcation load balancer and NLB.
 A cookie is used for stickiness
 It can be
 1. Application based cookie -